Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/2025-portfolio-project.md

 ## Design Modification Analysis

 Improving condenser heat transfer, such as by increasing surface area or airflow, reduces condenser pressure.
 This lowers compressor work and improves overall COP.
-While this increases system size, complexity, and cost (both in maintenance and construction), it results in higher efficiency and improved performance under high thermal loads.
+While this increases system size, complexity, and cost (both in construction and maintenance), it results in higher efficiency and improved performance under high thermal loads.

 ## Conclusion